kaemble/Persona2HD/README.md

 Work in progress, feel free to contribute.

-To enable, turn on Texture Replacement in PPSSPP dev menu and put downloaded files in:
+To enable, turn on Texture Replacement in PPSSPP dev menu and put the downloaded files here:

 PPSSPP\memstick\PSP\TEXTURES\ULUS10584